kedro-org/kedro/docs/source/tutorial/create_a_pipeline.md

 This is an excellent place to take a breath and summarise what you have done so far.

 * Created a new project and installed dependencies
-* Added three datasets to the project and set up the Kedro Data Catalog to accept it
+* Added three datasets to the project and set up the Kedro Data Catalog
 * Created a data processing pipeline with three nodes to transform and merge the input datasets and create a model input table

 The next step is to create the data science pipeline for spaceflight price prediction.